lā ilāha illā Allāh

 First, the entire phrase in Arabic utilizes only three letters: aleph, which looks ا exactly like the numeral “one” and exemplifies the qualities of “one” such as the power of absolute singularity; ل lam, which looks like an upside-down shepherd’s staff or hook and exemplifies the qualities of support and connection/ connectivity; and ه heh, which looks like and (in its basic form) is a circle, exemplifying the qualities of a circle, such as perfection and unity, return, containment, and cycles, including the life cycle.
 Note that the aleph also, in addition to being a “one,” also could be thought of as a scepter, a symbol of authority.

 The sonic properties of these letters are also important to take into consideration.
-Aleph is pronounced as an open vowel sound, one of only three Arabic letters that is a pure vowel sound (most Arabic letters are, from the English/ Latin alphabet perspective, consonant sounds whose vowel properties are represented by diacritical marks and vary according to grammatical usage).
-The sound is basically “ah” but can also vary with the use of diacritical marks, so its actual sonic value is an open vowel sound, non-guttural, held longer than vowel sounds represented by the “shakl” or diacritical marks.
-This, in short, reflects the quality of open, unchecked voice, the essential sound around which the rest of the (Arabic) alphabet creates language.
-This, added to its visual image of the number one (singularity), indicates a completely unique “voice” (sound) on the one hand and the “voice” one senses in one’s “soul” or conscience on the other.
+Aleph is by itself pronounced as an open vowel sound, one of only three Arabic letters that is a pure vowel sound (most Arabic letters are, from the English/ Latin alphabet perspective, consonant sounds whose vowel properties are represented by diacritical marks and vary according to grammatical usage).
+The sound is basically “ah” but can also vary with the use of diacritical marks and by the letters and sounds that are adjacent to it (sometimes changing it to what is called a “hamza” where its pronunciation is altered); nonetheless its actual sonic value is an open vowel sound, non-guttural, held longer than vowel sounds represented by the “shakl” or diacritical marks.
+This reflects the quality of open, unchecked voice, the essential sound around which, added to its visual image of the number one (singularity), indicates a completely unique “voice” (sound) on the one hand and the “voice” one senses in one’s “soul” or conscience on the other.
 The lam has the same sound as the letter “L” which is, among consonant sounds, one of the more “flowing” sounds that connects other sounds together.
 Its sonic properties affirm its visual appearance as a “connecting” letter.
 The heh sound, like the “H”, is the sound of a breath.
 This augments the idea of a circle with the sense of “spirit” as in “breath of life” or “soul” which is exemplified by the Quranic description of Adam’s creation in which Allah “breathed into him from His spirit.”
 This indicates not only life itself in the organic physical sense but also the immutable life of the soul/ spirit which comes from Allah and is in all of us, which we sense sometimes as our “higher selves,” and which returns to Allah.

 One more point regarding the aleph sound: although there is no visible connection between the aleph and other letters in His name, but the sound connects.
 We hear a seamless connection by means of voice; similarly, the essence of Allah’s oneness can be “heard” with one’s soul even though it cannot be seen.
 Some have referred to “the still small voice within,” whose “smallness” reflects the relative “volume” for the one who hears, for it is not in that case so much a literal sound as an intuitive “sense.”